-The Best Cookpot for Backpacking
+The Best Cookpot for Backpacking for 2019

 We aggregated outdoor media and customer reviews on the best backpacking cooking pots—and then tested the most popular outdoor cookware for dozens of meals.
 Here's our findings.